GO-Eratosthenes/dhdt/paper/paper.md

 Generic functions are present in [``image_io``](https://dhdt.readthedocs.io/en/latest/modules.html). to create (geo-referenced) imagery of the (intermediate) results presented in the former directories.
 Since elevation data is needed for the photohypsometric pipeline, a suit of functions is present in the [``terrain_tools``](https://dhdt.readthedocs.io/en/latest/modules.html).
-Where mountain specific shading functions are incorporated.
+In this module mountain specific shading functions are incorporated.
 Other map making and data visualisation functions specifically for surface kinematics can be found in [``displacement_tools``](https://dhdt.readthedocs.io/en/latest/modules.html) and [``glacier_tools``](https://dhdt.readthedocs.io/en/latest/modules.html).
-Think of displacement vectors and their associated precision or strain rate maps.
+One should think of displacement vectors and their associated precision or strain rate maps.
 While fucntions within ['velocity_tools'](https://dhdt.readthedocs.io/en/latest/modules.html)) are focussed on animations, of moving particles and flow paths.

 ## [generic](https://dhdt.readthedocs.io/en/latest/modules.html#generic)

-Many spatial functions are used in several .
-Especially terrain tools based on the elevation model used.
+Different satellite systems have their specific metadata and file structure.
+The functions in this folder ease the conversion and transformation of such data towards common data types.
+Since such functions are used in several processing steps, these functions are situated in this common folder.

 ![Example of shadow refinement (red) starting from an initial shadowing (purple) that is based on an elevation model.](fig/red-snake.pdf){ width=100% }

 ## [auxiliary](https://dhdt.readthedocs.io/en/latest/modules.html#auxiliary)
-The main data source for satellite based geometric information extraction are imagery.
+The main data source for satellite based geometric information extraction is image based.
 However, in order to translate such displacements to domain specific information, a suit of auxiliary data is needed.
-Hence function in this folder help to fulfil this task, it has the following structure:
+Hence functions in this folder help to fulfil this task, it has the following structure:

 ```